simpla-fusion/SimPla/docs/DesignDocument.md

  compare those different numerical algorithms, and is helpful to form a uniformed interface to the physical model (despite the used numerical algorithm)
 4. Easy to implement new physical model by code and m_data structure reuse.
-The separation of computation from numerical algorithms has similar advantages.
+The separation of computation from numerical algorithms find similar advantages.
 And, in particular, this separation makes it possible to perform the performance optimization on computational at_level without affecting the physical model, numerical algorithms and program results.